lionisakis/AI-Artificial-Intelligence/README.md

 ### Project 1 \ Snake Game ###
 - - - -

    This project creates a snake game.
 That game can be played either by the user or the computer.
-The computer solves this problem by using Search Algorithms (BFS,DFS,UCS,A*).
-Those solutions can be not perfect as the snake can trap itself.
+The computer solves this problem by using Search Algorithms (BFS,DFS,UCS,A*,Normal Hamiltonian Cycle).
+Some solutions can not be perfect as the snake can trap itself.
 Language: Python